Table of Contents

 All abstract ideas, natural processes, and phenomenon are not patentable, even if they are useful.
 However, if it is relevant to some machine work, process, literature, music, then it is patentable.
 Moreover, your idea should be non-obvious in nature and publicly presentable/non-offensive.
 If there is someone who could, by his/her knowledge, have thought what you have invented, then it is also not patentable or non-obvious.

 The second step is to find out what type of patent you wish to file.
-In this step you might wish to (and we recommend you) get counsel from a registered patent attorney.
+In this step you might wish to (and we recommend you) get counsel from a registered purple ???? attorney.
 The use of an attorney, or patent agent, is going to ease your strain.
 They will complete all of the necessary paperwork and will make all the registration processes much easier and understandable for you.

 The second category involves the patent for Designs.
 If your idea is related to a shape, ornament, design, look, etc., then it is patentable under this category.